 What is glecaprevir and pibrentasvir?

-Glecaprevir and pibrentasvir is a combination antiviral medicine used to treat chronic hepatitis C in adults with HCV genotype 1, 2, 3, 4, 5, or 6.
+Glecaprevir and pibrentasvir is a combination antiviral medicine used to treat chronic hepatitis C in people with HCV genotype 1, 2, 3, 4, 5, or 6.

 Glecaprevir and pibrentasvir is usually given after other treatments have failed.